SarahTabada/flappy-bird/README.md

-# flappy-bird
+# VerControl
-Small project to practice coding with awt/swing graphics and java.
+Version Control with Git